 The Seychelles do not appear in the Global Peace Index because their population of around 100,000 is too small to qualify.
 But this Indian Ocean archipelago to the north east of Madagascar has become famous for luxury holidays and has the highest GDP of any African nation.

 Part of the reason it’s included in this article as one of the best safe countries for active holidays is the Seychelles response to the Covid19 Pandemic.
-They have already vaccinated the majority of the adult population and as of March 2021 the Seychelles are open for tourism.
+They have quickly vaccinated the majority of the adult population and as of March 2021 the Seychelles were open for tourism.

 There is world class scuba diving and surfing to enjoy plus other water sports like sailing, kayaking, SUP etc. On the larger islands, including Mahe, there is good hiking and biking into the mountainous interiors plus some rock climbing to enjoy.
 While known for luxury and honeymoons the the Seychelles also offer easy adventure holidays.

 The best safe countries for active holidays in Asia are among the safest worldwide, but the least safe are among the most dangerous.
 Not included below but considered pretty safe (although varying degrees of easy!) are Bhutan, Mongolia, Kazakhstan, Nepal, South Korea, Vietnam, Cambodia, Laos, Taiwan and Indonesia.

 Asia includes most of the Middle East with some of the planets least safe countries.
 But not all of the region.
 In the Middle East Qatar, Kuwait, UAE, Jordan and Oman are considered the safest destinations.

 Ninth in the Global Peace Index, people in Japan are so polite it is almost off-putting.
 The biggest challenge is the language barrier, particularly in places where signs are not in English as the Japanese alphabet is bewildering to a newcomer.
 That said people are very helpful when you ask.